dcl-2019-04/curriculum/docs/googlesheets.md

     ## [1] "Africa"   "Americas" "Asia"     "Europe"   "Oceania"

-Here's how you can read in the Asia worksheet.
+Here’s how you can read in the Asia worksheet.

 ``` r
 asia <-